Edison's Incandescent Lamp

 History and Early Research

-Early light bulb experimentation dates back as far as 1802, with several other inventors working on the task prior to, during, and after Edison’s own work.
+Early electric light experimentation dates back as far as 1802, with many other inventors working on the task prior to, during, and after Edison’s own work.

 The Arc Lamp

-In the years following Davy’s invention, many inventors experimented with various materials and constructions for the lamps wires, filaments, and bulb enclosures.
+In the years following Davy’s invention, many inventors experimented with various materials and constructions for a lamp's wires, filaments, and bulb enclosures.
 In addition to a short lifespan, these early bulbs were expensive and energy ineffective.
-While, many of these experiments were demonstrated to the public, and several were patented prior to Edison, none were successful at achieving commercial production.
+While many of these experiments were demonstrated to the public, and several were patented prior to Edison, none were successful at achieving commercial production.

-A patent was later granted to American inventor, John W. Starr, for his design for an incandescent light bulb which used carbon filaments.
-Following his acquisition of the patent, however, he died and his invention never made it to commercial production.
+A patent was later granted to the American inventor, John W. Starr, for his design for an incandescent light bulb which used carbon filaments.
+Following his grant of the patent, however, Starr died and his invention never made it to commercial production.
 Russian inventor Alexander Lodygin similarly invented an incandescent light bulb which utilized carbon rods in a vacuum tube in 1872; he gained a Russian patent for it in 1874.
-Situated with a glass enclosure, two carbon rods were sealed in with nitrogen and arranged such that in the event that one failed, the electrical current would be passed on to the other.
-Lodygin later moved to the United States and applied and acquired patents for various incandescent lamp designs which included filaments of chromium, iridium, tungsten, and many other metals.
+Situated within a glass enclosure, two carbon rods were sealed in with nitrogen and arranged such that in the event that one failed, the electrical current would be passed on to the other.
+Lodygin later moved to the United States and applied for and received patents for incandescent lamp designs which included filaments of chromium, iridium, tungsten, and many other metals.

 In 1893, Heinrich Göbel claimed to have invented the first incandescent light bulb in 1854.
 His design supposedly consisted of thin, high resistance carbonized bamboo filaments, platinum lead-in wires, a glass enclosure, and a high vacuum.
 His claims, however, were never confirmed and, in fact, discredited in 2007.